blurrycontour/zuul-gerrit/doc/source/monitoring.rst

       performance metric of how long the SQL query takes; it is not the estimated time value itself.

+   .. stat:: server.<hostname>

+      Holds metrics related to a specific scheduler server.

+      .. stat:: user_time
+         :type: counter

+         The number of seconds spent in user mode.

+      .. stat:: system_time
+         :type: counter

+         The number of seconds spent in system mode.

+      .. stat:: connection.<connection name>.connection

+         Holds stats related to a specific connection.

+         .. stat:: user_time
+            :type: counter

+            The number of seconds spent in user mode.

+         .. stat:: system_time
+            :type: counter

+            The number of seconds spent in system mode.

 .. stat:: zuul.web

    Holds metrics related to the Zuul web component.